How does the federal solar tax credit work?

-The solar investment tax credit (ITC), also called the federal solar tax credit, allows qualifying property owners to deduct 26% of the cost to install a solar energy system on their federal taxes for systems installed between 2022 and 2032.
+The solar investment tax credit (ITC), also called the federal solar tax credit, allows qualifying property owners to get a tax credit for 30% of the cost to install a solar energy system on their federal taxes for systems installed between 2022 and 2032.
 The credit drops to 26% in 2033 and 22% in 2034.

 Solar panel costs have decreased dramatically in the last 20 years, but the ITC can still save individuals and businesses a great deal on their federal taxes.
-If you are considering installing or have recently installed one, it's important to know how this credit works, if you qualify and how to claim it on your taxes.
+If you are considering installing a solar panel system or have recently installed one, it's important to know how this credit works, if you qualify and how to claim it on your taxes.